-Swedish citizens or foreign citizens who are residents according to the Swedish Population Registry, hold a valid residence permit, residence right or residence status, are exempted from the requirement to present a negative Covid-19 test, or document vaccination or recovery.
+Swedish citizens or foreign citizens who are residents according to the Swedish Population Registry, hold a valid residence permit, residence right or residence status, are exempted from the requirement to present a negative Covid-19 test.
 Nevertheless, they should follow the the Public Health Agency of Sweden's recommendations if they enter from a country where the Ministry of Foreign Affairs discourage non-essential travel.

 Entry rules and regulations can be found here.

 You can find emergency information from Swedish authorities regarding the Corona virus including measures taken by the Swedish Government here.

 The Public Health Agency of Sweden has a national responsibility for public health issues and works to ensure good public health.
 You will find Q&A about Covid-19 in Sweden at the Agency’s homepage.

 Official information on the travel restrictions can also be found here.
 For frequently asked questions visit www.polisen.se or call +46 77 114 14 00 and ask your call to be transferred to the communication unit.

 Traveling from Sweden to Lithuania

 All travellers to Lithuania must fill in the form Keleiviams NVSC.